-It is simply an introduction to the range of fictional characters found in a typical novel, together with tips on how to handle each type during the novel writing process.
+We'll cover how to create each one lower down.
+But first, let's take a high-level look at the range of fictional characters found in a typical novel, and run through some tips on how to handle each one during the novel writing process.

 Not all characters in a novel are created equal.
 Some are important to the story and will demand a great deal of your time and attention as you create them.
 Others might appear in just a single scene.

 A typical novel contains dozens, perhaps even hundreds, of characters, though few of them will be significant enough to command much of the writer's time and attention.